Pumpkin Seeds for Planting Home Garden

 “Follow Our Traditional Cultivation & Have Healthy Lifestyle”

 Pumpkin occupies a prominent place among vegetables owing to its high productivity, nutritive value, good stability, and better transport qualities.
-It is used both in immature and mature stages as a vegetables.
-Its young leaves, tender stem and flower are also cooked and consumed.
+It is used both in immature and mature stages as a vegetable.
+Its young leaves, tender stem, and flower are also cooked and consumed.
 Yellow or orange-fleshed pumpkins are rich in carotene.
-Pumpkin is a warm season crop but can withstand cool weather.
+Pumpkin is a warm-season crop but can withstand cool weather.
 The plant is also tolerant to partial shade.
 A temperature of 18-30 QC is found optimum for its cultivation.
 Pumpkin can be grown in various kinds of soil but sandy loam to loam soil is ideal.
-A well- drained field should be incorporated with organic fertilizer before planting.
-It does best at a pH of 6.0-6.S.In structure, the fruit features golden-yellow to orange flesh depending up on the poly-phenol pigments in it.
-The fruit has a hollow center, with numerous small, off-white colored seeds interspersed in a net like structure.
+A well-drained field should be incorporated with organic fertilizer before planting.
+It does best at a pH of 6.0-6.S.In structure, the fruit features golden-yellow to orange flesh depending upon the poly-phenol pigments in it.
+The fruit has a hollow center, with numerous small, off-white colored seeds interspersed in a net-like structure.
 Pumpkin seeds are a great source of protein, minerals, vitamins, and omega-3 fatty acids

 Scope For Cultivation of Pumpkin: